Posts tagged Leadership

-We've curated a list of some of our best lessons, tips and tools from our 2017 blogs.
+We've curated a list of some of our best lessons, tips and tools from our best blogs.

-From self-care, emotional intelligence and self-awareness, to work-life happiness, we hope you enjoy this simple summary of our best content this year!
+From self-care, emotional intelligence and self-awareness, to work-life happiness, we hope you enjoy this simple summary of our best content over the past two years!

 Be sure to check out the blog that inspired lesson #4.
-It's one of our most popular posts of 2017, with over 500 likes and shares on Facebook!
+It's one of our most popular posts, with over 500 likes and shares on Facebook!

 Here's eleven favourite mindful lessons from this year: